dgwarlug47/notes2/content/blog/Urban Geography/Toronto/toronto.md

 # Yonge-St. Clair

-most expensive neighborhood in Toronto
+Most expensive neighborhood in Toronto

 Tunnel of Glam